-Be ready when your class is called, and know the rules for the show.
+Be ready when your class is called.

 Showmanship

 Enter the arena promptly.
 Move animal in a circle in a clockwise direction.
 Fold the lead strap neatly in 1 hand about 6 inches from the halter.
 Watch closely and always keep your animal under control.
 Keep it between you and the judge.
 Lead so you can watch both your animal and the judge.
 Always be ready to follow instructions.